Goduine Koyalipou: Club career

 Koyalipou moved to France from the Central African Republic as a young child, and joined the Niort academy at the age of 7.
 Koyalipou made his professional debut for Niort in a 2–1 Ligue 2 loss to Stade de Reims on 8 December 2017.
 He signed his first professional contract on 26 January 2018.

 Koyalipou signed for Swiss club Lausanne-Sport in June 2021.
 On 4 January 2023, he was loaned to Avranches in Championnat National.

+On 17 July 2023, Koyaliou signed a three-year contract with Beveren in Belgium.
+On 6 August of the following year, he moved to CSKA Sofia where he signed a three-year contract.

+On 9 January 2025, Koyalipou returned to France and signed a three-and-a-half-year contract with Lens.
+On 29 July, he was loaned to La Liga side Levante for one year.
+He scored his first goal in a 4-0 victory over Girona.

 International career

-Born in Central African Republic, Koyalipou represents France internationally.
+Born in Central African Republic, Koyalipou represented France internationally.
 He was called up to the France U18s for a friendly tournament in April 2018.